Yasmin-FY/llm-safety-silencing/mitigations/drift-monitor.md

 ### Multi-Layer State Tracker
 The first component of the drift detection is Layer Function Key Indicators.
 This involves measuring certain attributes of a conversation such as:

+todo: toxic personas or user preferences. scanning it, rewriting it safely, adding safety anchors.

 - Emotional Temperature (User & AI): Tracks affective intensity and escalation by monitoring stress, vulnerability, and affective polarity.
 This essentially measures how much the user or AI develops positive or negative feelings about the other.
 - Relational Intimacy: Monitors personalization and closeness "We" vs. "I/you", shared-history references, etc. This essentially measures how much the AI seems to consider itself and the user as peers.